Prostate Cancer (cont.)

-Note: Radiation therapy can be performed if prostate cancer recurs in the region where the prostate was, and can potentially cure a locally recurrent prostate cancer if it has not spread beyond the area after radiation therapy has been given.
+Note: Radiation therapy can be performed after radical prostatectomy if prostate cancer recurs in the region where the prostate was, and can potentially cure a locally recurrent prostate cancer if it has not spread beyond the area after radiation therapy has been given.

 If radiation fails to control the cancer, surgery is difficult -- if not impossible -- to perform due to scar tissue which develops in the area.